Tutorial: Transform Operations¶

 OscillatorTransformModifier |

-Add oscillating bob/sway while held. |
+Bob / sway while held. |

 NoiseOffsetModifier |

-Apply Perlin noise for organic movement. |
+Perlin noise wiggle. |

 PendulumSwingModifier |

-Smoothing and Filtering¶
+Smoothing and filtering¶

 | Modifier | What it does |